TITLE IX, SEXUAL HARASSMENT AND SEXUAL MISCONDUCT

 NMSU does not discriminate on the basis of sex in education programs or activities.
 Title IX prohibits sexual misconduct (sexual violence), sexual harassment (discrimination on the basis of sex or gender), stalking, domestic violence, dating violence, and retaliation.
 NMSU ARP 3.25, and the Title IX provisions contained therein, apply to all NMSU students, staff, and faculty.
 NMSU policy requires reporting, of any discriminatory or alleged discriminatory conduct, by all “responsible employees”.
 Responsible employees include those with the authority to address and remedy sex-based discrimination and harassment; and/or those with the responsibility to report sexual misconduct to a supervisor and OIE; and/or those who a student would reasonably believe have such authority or obligation.

 - NMSU will resolve complaints promptly and equitably.

-- NMSU will take immediate and appropriate action once it knows or reasonably know of possible sexual harassment, sexual assault, intimate partner violence, or stalking.
+- NMSU will take immediate and appropriate action once it knows or reasonably knows of possible sexual harassment, sexual assault, intimate partner violence, or stalking.

-- NMSU will take prompt and effective steps to end sexual harassment, sexual assault, intimate partner violence, and stalking, prevent its re-occurrence and address its effects.
+- NMSU will take prompt and effective steps to end sexual harassment, sexual misconduct (sexual violence), dating or domestic violence, and retaliation, prevent its re-occurrence and address its effects.